faezefat/optimal-contract-for-federated-learning-using-deep-neural-network/README.md

 In the federated learning setup within vehicular networks:

 - Vehicles use their local computational resources for model training.
-However, since they can't utilize these resources for other purposes during this process, some vehicles may choose not to participate.
+However, since they cannot utilize these resources for other purposes during this process, some vehicles may choose not to participate.
 - To encourage participation, the RSU offers rewards based on the data quality used by each vehicle for training.
 Since vehicles report their own data quality, which is private information, they might misreport to gain higher rewards.

 ### Objective